diogojc/AnimatedGraph/readme.md

 The graph can contain any type of objects, the only requirement is that they specify the toString method, since this is used to identify nodes in the graph structure.

-The code is compatible with all the latest browsers that support the canvas element.
+The code should be compatible with all the latest browsers that support the canvas element.